How to Help Someone With Valium Addiction

-If you are addicted to Valium, a sedative-hypnotic drug, you don’t have to fight your addiction alone.
-Treatment programs give people with addictions all the support they need to recover from their addiction.
+If you are addicted to Valium—a sedative-hypnotic drug—you don’t have to fight your addiction alone.
+Treatment programs give people with addictions all the support they need to recover.

-Regardless of how long you’ve been using prescription drugs, it’s possible for you to quit taking them and regain control of your life.
+Regardless of how long you’ve been using prescription drugs for, it’s possible for you to quit taking them and regain control of your life.
 It’s not hard to find help for a Valium addiction, dependency, or withdrawal.
-Simply call our helpline at 1-888-744-0069 for more information on addiction and treatment.
+Simply call our helpline free at for more information on addiction and treatment.

-If you are close to a person addicted to Valium, you may be in a position to help your loved one seek treatment and get sober.
+If you are close to a person who is addicted to Valium, you may be in a position to help your loved one seek treatment and get sober.
 If your loved one is older in age, an addiction to a benzodiazepine like Valium may pose an even greater risk, given that the drug can negatively impact mobility and increase the likelihood of falls (Longo and Johnson, 2000).
+Learn more about the effects of Valium use.

 If your loved one has asked you for guidance or support in seeking treatment, you can encourage them to see a physician or behavioral health professional for an evaluation.
 If your loved one is ambivalent or refuses to get help, you may consider trying the Community Reinforcement and Family Training (CRAFT) approach.